alexa/alexa-auto-sdk/aacs/android/service/README.md

 >**Note:** If OEM wishes to make the application with AACS AAR as a system application, they can avoid the `Notification Access` step.
 Please add a line `<uses-permission android:name="android.permission.MEDIA_CONTENT_CONTROL" />` in the AACS `AndroidManifest.xml` file and provide all the required permissions to the system application in the Android operating system.

-Refer [Local Media Source](../../../modules/alexa/README.md#handling-local-media-sources) to know more about `DEFAULT` media source.
+Refer `Local Media Source` interface documentation `DEFAULT` media source.
 `supported` configures the given Local Media Source. if `supported` is set `true`, that media source would be handled and controlled through AACS.
 If `supported` is set `false`, AACS would ignore the media source.

 `mediaPackageName` and `mediaServiceClass` are mandatory configuration keys.  `mediaPackageName` represents the package name of the media source and `mediaServiceClass` represents the The name of the class inside of package that implements the component of the media browser service.
 This is a requirement of the [ComponentName](https://developer.android.com/reference/android/content/ComponentName).
 Please ensure that right data is provided here.
 Since `DEFAULT` player can act on behalf of all latest the media sources except Alexa music, MACC supported players and other configured local media sources, it is not full time associated to any package name and MediaBrowserService.
 It always represents 0th media controller of the [onActiveSessionsChanged](https://developer.android.com/reference/android/media/session/MediaSessionManager.OnActiveSessionsChangedListener#onActiveSessionsChanged(java.util.List%3Candroid.media.session.MediaController%3E)) controller list.